There are two surgeries on the peninsula, one in Shotley and one in Holbrook.

 NEWS FROM THE PRACTICE

-Training Days - The next training afternoon will be on Wednesday, 4 October 2017 when the surgery will be shut from 1 pm.
-Please ring 111 for advice if you query cannot wait until the following day.
+Training Days - The next training afternoon will be on Thursday, 16 November 2017 when the surgery will be shut from 1 pm.
+Please ring 111 for advice if your query cannot wait until the following day.
 In an emergency, dial 999.

-As always, no appointment is necessary, please just turn up at either site (you don't have to go to your normal site) between 2pm and 6 pm and book in at reception.
+Flu vaccinations - If you have missed our flu clinics but still need a vaccination, please contact our reception and ask to book into one of our catch up clinics.
 If you are over 65, you have automatic entitlement, those patients under 65 who are identified as eligible will be contacted by letter prior to the clinics starting.
 Please note that if you are not elgiible, we are unable to give private vaccinations at the surgery.

 Fidget Quilts - More than 225 fidget quilts to the dementia unit at Ipswich Hospital as well as Suffolk Family Carers.
 They are also being used in A&E to calm patients with many varfied diagnoses whilst waiting so if anyone can spare time to make these, please ask in practice for details.